ashtmMSFT/FoodTruckFinder/README.md

 - Add an auto-formatter and linter
 - Investigate how to package this script as a proper module and distribute it on Python Package Index (PyPI), or perhaps as an all-in-one single executable
 - Read through popular open-source Python projects to get a better idea of common conventions and best practices which could be applied here
+- Improve test code organization and add more tests
 - Investigate parsing user input as Decimals (using the decimal module) instead of floats; this may be totally overkill, but would be good to confirm we're not sacrificing accuracy by storing lat/long coordinates in floats